zarstensen/obsidian-obsimat-plugin/SYNTAX.md

 ## Units and Physical Constants

 Units and physical constants are specified by surrounding them with braces `{}`.
 This, in general, is prioritized lower than braces being used as parentheses, or as argument delimiters to functions.
-This means that `\sin{km}` for example is parsed as sinus to the symbol km, and not the unit km.
-To get the unit km, it would have to be written like the following `\sin{{km}}`.
+This means that `\sin{km}` for example is parsed as sine to the symbol *km*, and not the unit *kilometer*.
+To get the unit, it would have to be written like the following `\sin{{km}}`.

-The only case were this is not true, is for the base factor in exponentiations.
+The only case where this is not true, is for the base factor in exponentiations.
 For example here `{km}^2` is seen as kilometers squared.

 The following sections provide an overview of all the supported units of the parser.